fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Build Instructions (tested on Linux and OSX):
-* Manually install GNAT GPL 2016 from libre.adacore.com/download/
+* Manually install GNAT GPL 2016 or newer from libre.adacore.com/download/
 * Insure gnatmake is in searchpath. (echo $PATH).
 * Note that ~/libs/gnu/ and ~/libs/osx/ directories have already been populated with libgnatcoll.so.2016 libraries.
 It is claimed that these must match the version of gnat being used.
-* Compile by typing "ocmp.sh [game]" for OSX, or "lcmp.sh [game]" for linux, to create a command-line executable, where [game] is in the set {crush,cslid,caz,c7,csok,chio,chio4,c9,cdd,cpac}.
+* Compile by typing "obuildall.sh" for OSX, or "lbuildall.sh" for linux, to create command-line executables for crush,cslid,caz,c7,csok,chio,chio4,c9,cdd,cpac.
 These scripts streamline the build process by allowing auxilliary libraries and files to be neatly hidden in subdirectories.
+* Note that these scripts put the resulting games into subdirectories according to OS type, to avoid clutter.
+(See Running, below).

 ## Preparing GnatColl Libraries -- (done already for OS-X, Linux)
 * Download GNATCOLL from libre.adacore.com/download/
 * Build gnatcoll, but do not install.
 Even if errors occur, the one library we need may have been correctly generated.
 Under ~/src/lib/gnatcoll/relocatable/ you will find newly generated library files with names beginning with "libgnatcoll".
 Copy them into ~/libs/SYS/, where SYS is one of {gnu,osx,win}.
-Try to preserve the softlinks.
+Try to preserve the softlinks (cp -a .).
 * Copy gnatcoll.ads, gnatcoll-terminal.ads, gnatcoll-terminal.adb into ~/adainclude/ if they are any different from the ones there already.
 * On MSWindows, a working script named "wcmp.sh" has yet to be built, but should be somewhat similar to "lcmp.sh".

 ===============================================================
 ## Running:
-Your terminal must accept the "clear" command, and must be 50 chars wide by 20 lines (57x35 for pacman).
+Your terminal must accept the "clear" command, and must be at least 50 chars wide by 20 lines (at least 57x35 for pacman).
 Simply type the executable name to begin.

+For example, on OSX, you would open a terminal, and cd to the install directory and type:

+./bin/osx/csok

+to run the Sokoban game.

 ===============================================================
 ## Known Problems:
 Occasionally, there is poor key response.
 This might be due to the many color changes with each draw.
-If this happens, hit the s-key to toggle alternate colors that redraw much faster.
+If this happens, hit the s-key to toggle alternate colors that redraw faster.

 ===============================================================
 ## Legal Mumbo Jumbo:

 CoTerminalApps is covered by the GNU GPL v3 as indicated in the sources:

- Copyright (C) 2016  <fastrgv@gmail.com>
+ Copyright (C) 2017  <fastrgv@gmail.com>

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by